 Over 36 percent of households in the United States are home to at least one dog, and while these furry companions may often bring a great deal of joy, not all canine interactions are positive.

-Several dog breeds have a propensity to become vicious or bite, resulting in millions of dog bites in the U.S. each year.
+Several dog breeds, including pit bulls and rottweilers have a propensity to become vicious or bite, resulting in millions of dog bites in the U.S. each year.
 Nearly one in five dog bites are serious enough to require medical attention, according to the Centers for Disease Control and Prevention (CDC).

 Getting bitten by a dog can lead to significant costs to yourself or your loved one, resulting in medical expenses, trauma, and the chance of permanent scarring or disfigurement.

 If you’ve become a victim of a dog attack and have suffered personal injury, you may be eligible for compensation to recover your losses.
 If you’d like to pursue legal action against a liable party for your injury, the seasoned dog bite attorneys of Florin|Roebig can help.

 Liability In A Dog Bite Injury

-If you are the victim of a dog bite, one of the most important considerations for determining your options for legal action will be the point of liability.
+For victims of dog bites, one of the most important considerations for determining the options for legal action will be the point of liability.

 In personal injury law, liability refers to who may be deemed liable, or responsible, for the injury in question.
 Liability can then determine who is responsible for covering costs associated with the injury, such as medical treatment costs, pain and suffering costs, and emotional distress.